Protocell

-A protocell (or protobiont) is a self-organized, endogenously ordered, spherical collection of lipids proposed as a stepping-stone toward the origin of life.
-A central question in evolution is how simple protocells first arose and how they could differ in reproductive output, thus enabling the accumulation of novel biological emergences over time, i.e. biological evolution.
+A protocell (or protobiont) is a self-organized, endogenously ordered, spherical collection of lipids proposed as a rudimentary precursor to cells during the origin of life.
+A central question in evolution is how simple protocells first arose and how their progeny could diversify, thus enabling the accumulation of novel biological emergences over time (i.e. biological evolution).
 Although a functional protocell has not yet been achieved in a laboratory setting, the goal to understand the process appears well within reach.

+A protocell is a pre-cell in abiogenesis, and was a contained system consisting of simple biologically relevant molecules like ribozymes, and encapsulated in a simple membrane structure – isolating the entity from the environment and other individuals – thought to consist of simple fatty acids, mineral structures, or rock-pore structures.

 Overview

-Compartmentalization was important in the origins of life.
+Compartmentalization was important in the origin of life.
 Membranes form enclosed compartments that are separate from the external environment, thus providing the cell with functionally specialized aqueous spaces.
-As the lipid bilayer of membranes is impermeable to most hydrophilic molecules (dissolved by water), cells have membrane transport-systems that achieve the import of nutritive molecules as well as the export of waste.
-It is very challenging to construct protocells from molecular assemblies.
-An important step in this challenge is the achievement of vesicle dynamics that are relevant to cellular functions, such as membrane trafficking and self-reproduction, using amphiphilic molecules.
+As the lipid bilayer of membranes is impermeable to most hydrophilic molecules (dissolved by water), modern cells have membrane transport-systems that achieve nutrient uptake as well as the export of waste.
+Prior to the development of these molecular assemblies, protocells likely employed vesicle dynamics that are relevant to cellular functions, such as membrane trafficking and self-reproduction, using amphiphilic molecules.
 On the primitive Earth, numerous chemical reactions of organic compounds produced the ingredients of life.
 Of these substances, amphiphilic molecules might be the first player in the evolution from molecular assembly to cellular life.
-A step from vesicle toward protocell might be to develop self-reproducing vesicles coupled with the metabolic system.
+Vesicle dynamics could progress towards protocells with the development of self-replication coupled with early metabolism.
+It is possible that protocells might have had a primitive metabolic system (Wood-Ljungdahl pathway) at alkaline hydrothermal vents or other geological environments like impact crater lakes from meteorites, which are known to be composed of elements found in the Wood-Ljungdahl pathway.

-Another approach to the notion of a protocell concerns the term "chemoton" (short for 'chemical automaton') which refers to an abstract model for the fundamental unit of life introduced by Hungarian theoretical biologist Tibor Gánti.
+Another conceptual model of a protocell relates to the term "chemoton" (short for 'chemical automaton') which refers to the fundamental unit of life introduced by Hungarian theoretical biologist Tibor Gánti.
 It is the oldest known computational abstract of a protocell.
 Gánti conceived the basic idea in 1952 and formulated the concept in 1971 in his book The Principles of Life (originally written in Hungarian, and translated to English only in 2003).
 He surmised the chemoton as the original ancestor of all organisms, or the last universal common ancestor.

 The basic assumption of the chemoton model is that life should fundamentally and essentially have three properties: metabolism, self-replication, and a bilipid membrane.
 The metabolic and replication functions together form an autocatalytic subsystem necessary for the basic functions of life, and a membrane encloses this subsystem to separate it from the surrounding environment.
-Therefore, any system having such properties may be regarded as alive, and it will be subjected to natural selection and contain a self-sustaining cellular information.
+Therefore, any system having such properties may be regarded as alive, and will contain self-sustaining cellular information that is subject to natural selection.
 Some consider this model a significant contribution to origin of life as it provides a philosophy of evolutionary units.
-It is possible that protocells might have had a primitive Wood-Ljungdahl pathway that inhabited at alkaline hydrothermal vents or other geological environments.
-Iron meteorites are known to be composed of elements found in the Wood-Ljungdahl pathway.